vimeo/psalm/docs/language_server.md

 **vim-lsp**

-I got it working with [vim-lsp](https://github.com/prabirshrestha/vim-lsp)
+I also got it working with [vim-lsp](https://github.com/prabirshrestha/vim-lsp)

 This is the config I used (for Vim):